 also provides helpful advice and guidance about Japanese Knotweed

-for collection in recycling bags is considered contamination of the
+waste presented for collection in recycling bags is considered

-recycling bags will go to landfill and will not
+in recycling bags will go to landfill and will not be

 Recycling garden tools

 Recycle your old garden tools with the Tools Shed